 The Rec.2020 color space covers about 75.8% of the visible color spectrum (CIE 1931).

-Of course, only very few digital displays today can reproduce the color range that reaches 75.8% of the visible color spectrum and covers 100% of the Rec.2020 standard.
-Even 12 years after the introduction of the Rec.2020 standard, there is no consumer television technology that can reproduce 100% of the Rec.2020 color space.
+Of course, very few digital displays today can reproduce the color range that reaches 75.8% of the visible color spectrum and covers 100% of the Rec.2020 standard.
+Even 12 years after the introduction of the Rec.2020 standard, there is no consumer TV technology that can reproduce 100% of the Rec.2020 color space.

 RGB laser technology and color space

-Genuine Screenshot - AWOL LTV-3000pro
+Real screenshot - AWOL LTV-3000pro

 Do you know...